danmar/cppcheck/man/manual.md

     // cppcheck-suppress aaaa symbolName=arr

-Or
+Or:

     // cppcheck-suppress[aaaa symbolName=arr, bbbb]

 ### Comment about suppression

-You can write comments about a suppression like so:
+You can write comments about a suppression as follows:

     // cppcheck-suppress[warningid] some comment
     // cppcheck-suppress warningid ; some comment